NorskRegnesentral/shapr/tests/testthat/_snaps/setup.md

       class(model_custom_lm_mixed) <- "whatever"
       explain(x_train_mixed, x_explain_mixed, model_custom_lm_mixed, approach = "independence",
         prediction_zero = p0)
+    Message <simpleMessage>
+      Note: You passed a model to explain() which is not natively supported, and did not supply a 'get_model_specs' function to explain().
+      Consistency checks between model and data is therefore disabled.

     Error <simpleError>
       You passed a model to explain() which is not natively supported, and did not supply the 'predict_model' function to explain().
       See ?shapr::explain or the vignette for more information on how to run shapr with custom models.